windwalker-io/framework/src/Console/README.md

 ![foo-help](http://cl.ly/SOfp/p2013-11-10-3.jpg)

-## Using My Command Object
+## Declaring Command Class

 We can create our own command object instead setting it in runtime.

-This is an example FooCommand:
+This is an example FooCommand declaration:

 ``` php
 <?php